sailing-pmls/pmls.readthedocs.io/docs/bosen-api.md

 ## Detailed programming instructions

-For instructions on how to program with the Petuum v1.1 Bösen Bounded-Async Key-Value store, please consult the following pdf: [Bosen Reference Manual](_downloads/bosen_refman.pdf).
+For instructions on how to program with the PMLS v1.1 Bösen Bounded-Async Key-Value store, please consult the following pdf: [Bosen Reference Manual](_downloads/bosen_refman.pdf).